-In the 2020/21 FY one of the largest expenses was related to a Main Street Revitalization grant.
-This was a \$164,000 grant from the Oregon Parks & Recreation Department, in which the Main Street Program was the pass-through entity.
+In the 2022/23 FY two of the largest expenses was related to a Main Street Revitalization grant and a REDI grant.
+The Main Street Fund act as a pass thru entity.
 Grant expenses were paid on behalf of the building owner and reimbursed by the State.
 The façade improvement program was expanded to provide business owners with more money to make substantial improvements to their businesses, such as structural repairs.
-Other expenses included ongoing street banner improvements, the annual tree lighting ceremony, waterfront revitalization and street landscaping/décor improvements.
+Other expenses included on-going street banner improvements, the annual tree lighting ceremony, waterfront revitalization and street landscaping/décor improvements.